 Mississippi Goddam was written and recorded by Simone (who later announced the anthem to be her “first civil rights song”) in 1964.
 It was released on her album Nina Simone in Concert.
 The song captures Simone’s response to the murder of Medgar Evers in Mississippi, as well as the 16th Street Baptist Church bombing in Birmingham, Ala.

-The song begins jauntily, with a show tune feel, but demonstrates its political purpose its refrain “Alabama’s got me so upset, Tennessee’s made me lose my rest, and everybody knows about Mississippi goddam.”
+The song begins jauntily, with a show-tunes feel, but demonstrates its political purpose with its refrain, “Alabama’s got me so upset, Tennessee’s made me lose my rest, and everybody knows about Mississippi goddam.”

 Keep on sayin’ “go slow” … to do things gradually would bring more tragedy.
 Why don’t you see it?
 Why don’t you feel it?
 I don’t know, I don’t know.
 You don’t have to live next to me, just give me my equality!

-Mississippi Goddam is so powerful (and was rightfully selected as Simone’s first “protest” song) as her raw anger and frustration over the treatment of her people is at the forefront of the record.
-Even in her live performances, the emotion on Simone’s face and in her voice is undeniable.
+Mississippi Goddam is so powerful (and is considered Simone’s first “protest” song) as her raw anger and frustration over the treatment of her people is at the forefront of the record.
+In her live performances, the emotion on Simone’s face and in her voice is undeniable.

 Dorian Lynskey.
 “Strange Fruit: the first great protest song.”
 The Guardian, Feb.
 16, 2011. https://www.theguardian.com/music/2011/feb/16/protest-songs-billie-holiday-strange-fruit.